MaksymBaturinskyi/todo-app-react/README.md

 This is a simple Todo application built using ReactJS.

+## Description

+The user can add, delete, update and make todos completed.
+The frontend part uses React REST API with hooks and TypeScript.
+The design is built by CSS-framework Bulma.

 ## Features
  - Add todo items
  - Mark items as complete